diegoperini/diegoperini.github.com/_posts/2015-05-27-fighting-with-a-language-is-a-bad-idea.md

 tags: ["programming languages", "bad practices"]
 ---
 {% include JB/setup %}
-I have the habit of making the same mistakes over and over again not because programming language features are badly advertised, because I get too excited when I am able to find a specific feature in a language.
+I have the habit of making the same mistakes over and over again not because programming language features are badly advertised, because I get too excited when I am able to find a specific feature I like in a language.
 My enthusiasm clouds my judgment, then the problem with my approach strikes me at the most inconvenient time.
 No library fixes a problem introduced solely by bad practice.

 ####A Small Thought Experiment
 Computer engineering/science education in many schools follows a deductive approach to inspect underlying concepts behind high level abstractions.
 Many curricula starts with an easy to grasp programming language such as Python, PHP or subsets of some Java, C#, C, C++.
 Then they introduce limits like memory space, I/O delays, network fault tolerance, cache misses, software scheduling.
 A curious student can easily find out that many programming languages try to hide these limits from its users to become applicable to certain use case scenarios.